agoussia/godes/README.md

 ### Examples

 #### Example 0.
-Restorant.Covers Basics
+Restaurant.Covers Basics

-###### Procces Description
+###### Proces Description
-During the working day the visitors are entering the restaurant at random intervals and immideatly get the table.
+During the working day the visitors are entering the restaurant at random intervals and immediately get the table.
 The inter arrival interval is the random variable with uniform distribution from 0 to 70 minutes.
 The last visitor gets admitted not later than 8 hours after the opening.
 The simulation itself is terminated when the last visitors enters the restaurant.